-As I stated above, I’ve been suffering from this since I was about 19.
-This is around the same time my dad passed away, and I went through a time of major stress and an unhealthy cycle of binging and purging, which most likely messed up any hormonal sychronicity I may have had.
+As I stated above, I've been suffering from this since I was about 19.
+This is around the same time my dad passed away, and I went through a time of major stress and an unhealthy eating cycle, which most likely messed up any hormonal synchronicity I may have had.

 Without focusing on the whys behind this unsightly condition, I'd like to share my knowledge and experience about possible treatments.

 The most obvious plan of action is to avoid any hormonal disruptors.

 - Eat a diet of primarily organic foods.